-First-year students also have the benefit of the student tutoring system ( pienryhmäohjaus) and the teacher-tutoring system ( omaopettajaohjaus).
-Student tutors and teacher tutors offer information sessions on special topics related to starting and planning of the studies.
+First-year students also have the benefit of the student tutoring system (pienryhmäohjaus).
+Student tutors as well as the teacher tutors offer information sessions on special topics related to starting and planning of the studies.
 They are also available to help the students with study-related questions, problems and challenges.
-In spite of the help offered by the tutors, it is essential that students taking English Philology as their main subject explore the opportunities available for completing their degree—and check the requirements concerning subsidiary and general subjects—as soon as possible, preferably within their first year at the university.
-As part of this work, students are required to plan their studies at the beginning of their studies (OodiHOPS).
+In spite of the help offered by the student and teacher tutors, it is essential that students taking English Philology as their main subject explore the opportunities available for completing their degree – and check the requirements concerning subsidiary and general subjects – as soon as possible, preferably within their first year at the university.
+As part of this work, students are required to submit a personal study plan for their studies to the their teacher tutor at the beginning of their studies (HOPS).
 The plan is updated when the students are doing their Bachelor’s thesis and again when they start their studies that lead to the Master’s degree.
 Although the staff (and especially those who have been assigned as teacher tutors) offer guidance and advice on this matter, students must in the end take responsibility for their own choices.

 English today enjoys a special status as the global language.
 It is written, spoken and understood throughout the world and has become the most important medium not only for international communication of all sorts (casual and informal, commercial and industrial, political and diplomatic, etc.) but also for the dissemination of scientific and scholarly research.
 This high status of English throughout the world requires high standards for the teaching of English on many different levels.
-The curriculum for English Philology is therefore designed to address these requirements and to offer a carefully graded mix of courses focusing on the practical aspects of using both written and spoken English, as well as courses in the fields of Linguistics, Applied Linguistics, Literature and Culture.
+The curriculum for English Philology is therefore designed to address these requirements and to offer a carefully graded mix of courses focusing on the practical aspects of using both written and spoken English, as well as courses in the fields of culture, language learning, linguistics, literature and professional language work.

 Employment prospects for students graduating with a degree in English Philology have been favourable for a number of years.
 The majority of graduates have found employment in language education, and the near future will see an increase in the demand for fully-qualified teachers of English.
-In addition to this, graduates have been employed as different kinds of language experts, and it is clear that the growing importance of English in the global community means that job opportunities for graduates in English Philology are widening all the time within a large number of other spheres, including publishing, the media, translation, business, tourism and the leisure industry.
-More information about career prospects and employment is available online ( http://www.toissa.fi; http://www.oulu.fi/yliopisto/sijoittuminen).
+In addition to this, graduates have been employed as different kinds of language experts, and it is clear that the growing importance of English in the global community means that job opportunities for graduates in English Philology remain wide within a large number of other spheres, including publishing, the media, translation, business, tourism and the leisure industry.
+More information about career prospects and employment is available online (http://www.toissa.fi; http://www.oulu.fi/yliopisto/sijoittuminen).

-All students must register at the Student Services Office when enrolling at the University and renew their registration annually thereafter, ensuring that their contact information is always up to date in WebOodi.
+All students must register when enrolling at the university and renew their registration annually thereafter, ensuring that their contact information is always up to date in WebOodi.
 Responsibility for student services within the Faculty of Humanities is shared between different offices.
 Information regarding these matters may be found on the websites of both the Faculty and English Philology.